Big Brother (Australian TV series) season 15: Controversy

 The fifteenth season faced widespread backlash from viewers and long-time fans due to a major shift in format and casting.
 The season heavily emphasized dating and romantic interactions, featuring a cast primarily made up of young, model-like contestants.
 This pivot drew criticism for abandoning the show's traditional "social experiment" format in favour of a reality dating show aesthetic.
 Many fans accused the show of "selling out" and trying to imitate programs like Love Island, sacrificing the quirky, diverse personalities that had defined earlier seasons.
 The season recorded the lowest premiere ratings in Big Brother Australia history, with just 274,000 metro viewers tuning in, and was later moved to a later time slot due to poor performance.
 The finale fared even worse, drawing only 152,000 overnight viewers.
 As a result, the franchise was placed on hiatus, and the planned 2024 season was quietly scrapped.
 In 2024, Network 10 announced it had plans to revive Big Brother with the original format that focused more on social dynamics and public voting.
 This led to Channel Seven issuing a legal letter to Channel 10, as the network held the rights to Big Brother until mid-2025.
-Channel 10's version is slated to return in November of 2025.
+Channel 10's version is slated to return in November 2025.